On conformal biharmonic maps and hypersurfaces: Introduction

-We call \eqref{bienergy-conformal} the \emph{conformal bienergy}.
-The precise structure of \eqref{bienergy-conformal} is inspired from the Paneitz operator of conformal geometry, which is a fourth order elliptic operator acting on functions that behaves well under conformal transformations on the domain.
-The Paneitz operator can also be characterized as a critical point of an energy functional, and this energy functional can be obtained from the conformal bienergy \eqref{bienergy-conformal} by considering a one-dimensional target manifold.
+We call \eqref{bienergy-conformal} the \emph{conformal-bienergy functional}.
+The precise structure of \eqref{bienergy-conformal} is inspired by the Paneitz operator $P_g$ from conformal geometry, which is a fourth order elliptic operator acting on functions and which behaves well under conformal transformations of the domain when $\dim M =4$.
+The Paneitz equation $P_g(f)=0$ is the Euler-Lagrange equation of a scalar energy functional and moreover, when the target manifold is one-dimensional, the conformal-bienergy \eqref{bienergy-conformal} reduces exactly to this Paneitz energy.
 For more details on the Paneitz operator we refer to \cite[Chapter 4]{MR2521913}, see also \cite{MR2393291} for the original manuscript of Paneitz.

-For the sake of completeness, we will show by an explicit calculation that, if \(\dim M=4\), the conformal bienergy is invariant under conformal transformations.
-Hence, one can argue that, from the point of view of conformal geometry, the conformal bienergy \eqref{bienergy-conformal} is the correct higher order generalization of the classical energy functional \eqref{energy}.
+For the sake of completeness, we will show by an explicit calculation that, if \(\dim M=4\), the conformal-bienergy \eqref{bienergy-conformal} is invariant under conformal transformations (see \cite{MR2722777}).
+Hence, one can argue that, from the point of view of conformal geometry, the conformal-bienergy \eqref{bienergy-conformal} is the appropriate higher order generalization of the classical energy functional \eqref{energy}.